About Lakewood, WA

 Lakewood is putting a lot of effort and investment into revitalizing its downtown.
 In 2018, the City Council approved the Lakewood Downtown Plan which incentivizes development that will create a more walkable core distinguished by mixed-use buildings with exciting retail and dining options and multi-family housing.
 As a downpayment on this plan, the city has already created the 2.2 million dollar Colonial Plaza to serve as a community gathering space for farmers' markets, concerts, and other live events.
 As the City plans for an additional 11,500 residents by 2030, new housing in the area near Lakewood Station will help meet this growth target.

 What makes Lakewood unique?+

-Lakewood has a rare combine of well-developed urban and suburban amenities mixed with natural beauty, chiefly the seven lakes from which the city draws its name, including American Lake, the largest natural lake in Pierce County.
-The city has some of the most expensive real estate in Pierce County clustered around its lakes, but generally Lakewood is more affordable place to buy a home and make a life.
+Lakewood has a rare combination of well-developed urban and suburban amenities mixed with natural beauty, chiefly the seven lakes from which the city draws its name, including American Lake, the largest natural lake in Pierce County.
+The city has some of the most expensive real estate in Pierce County clustered around its lakes, but generally Lakewood is a more affordable place to buy a home and make a life.

 Is Lakewood, WA, safe?+

 Lakewood had rough patch with crime in the 80's and early 90's.
 Since 2010, crime is down 30%.
 Lakewood's property and violent crime rates are lower than its neighbor, Tacoma, and the trend line is moving steadily in the right direction.